MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-reports-run-save-export.md

 ## Export a report

 After a report has been run, you can export the report into one of several formats supported by SQL Server Reporting Services.
-To learn about what formats are supported by SQL Server Reporting Services, review [Export Reports](/sql/reporting-services/report-builder/export-reports-report-builder-and-ssrs)
+To learn about what formats are supported by SQL Server Reporting Services, review [Export Reports](/sql/reporting-services/report-builder/export-reports-report-builder-and-ssrs).

 > [!NOTE]
 > Operations Manager Reporting must be installed before you can run a report.

 If you want to manage and distribute reports securely, you can export reports to Microsoft Windows SharePoint Services, which offers digital rights management.
 Consult your network security administrator.

-1. After a report has been run, in the toolbar, select the **File** menu, point to **Export**, and select the format you want to export the file to.
+1. After a report has been run, in the toolbar, select the **File** menu, point to **Export**, and select the format in which you want to export the file.

 2. In the **Save As** dialog, select the folder where you want to save the report, and select **Save**.